 We may end up doing the same or similar for a wedding that’s coming up in November or for Christmas.
 It’s hard for me to fly solo with the kids and it can be a bummer for Chris to miss out on part of the festivities, but it’s worth it when we can save a whole PTO day!

 4) Short trips on the weekend.

 We have reservations for 3 camping trips coming up and we aren’t planning to take any time off!
 We’ll head out after work Friday and be back Sunday evening.
-Since we keep these trips within a 4 hour drive, we still get to spend close to a full 2 days, and it helps quench our wanderlust and introduce us to cool places!
+Since we keep these trips within a 4-hour drive, we still get to spend close to a full 2 days, and it helps quench our wanderlust and introduce us to cool places!

 5) Capitalize on business travel.

 Last year Chris went to Thailand for work and we tagged along!
-Of course we were very careful not to interfere with his work in any way, but it was basically a 25% discount on a trip to Thailand and it didn’t cost Chris any vacation time at all!
-Unfortunately it also wasn’t a vacation for Chris and he hardly saw a single thing in Bangkok, but we sure did!
+Of course, we were very careful not to interfere with his work in any way, but it was basically a 25% discount on a trip to Thailand and it didn’t cost Chris any vacation time at all!
+Unfortunately, it also wasn’t a vacation for Chris and he hardly saw a single thing in Bangkok, but we sure did!

 I’m hoping next time he gets to go someplace cool, we’ll join him midweek and have him stay a couple extra days.
 This way he uses some vacation time, gets to relax, but doesn’t need any PTO for the travel time!

 Another business travel “hack” we’re working on is flying Chris home to a different airport.
 We had a planned camping trip on the books when we found out he needed to travel during the week.
 Technically there was no conflict because we weren’t planning to leave until after work Friday, but we realized that Chris could fly directly there at no extra cost to the company.
-This means the kids and I will be able to leave 5 or 6 hours earlier then we originally planned and the whole family will be around the fire for dinner!
+This means the kids and I will be able to leave 5 or 6 hours earlier than we originally planned and the whole family will be around the fire for dinner!